Jumpscale/jumpscale_ays8_testenv/fake_IT_env/actortemplates/_blueprints/blueprint.os.ubuntu.openvcloud/readme.md

     - node will be created in vdc with appropriate sizing arguments
     - os will be created inside node and name will be name of instance: mytestmachine in this example
 - optional arguments
-    - ssh.key name, is name of instance of ssh key, if not specified then will create a new one
+    - sshkey name, is name of instance of ssh key, if not specified then will create a new one